In a nutshell

 Let’s start with the Pavilhão do Conhecimento, the science museum in Lisbon.
 It might sound kind of boring at first, but for us it was the absolute top highlight for kids.

-The museum is made just for kids and it’s so awesome that we ended up spending a whole day there instead of half a day.
-So, plan plenty of time to visit, your kids will love the museum.
+The museum is made just for kids and it’s awesome!
+Plan plenty of time to visit, your kids will love the museum.

 The museum is just as exciting for toddlers ages 3 and up as it is for older kids to teens.

-When we asked our 3-year-old son after a week in Lisbon what he liked best about the city, he said, “The construction site!”
+When we asked our 3-year-old son after our Lisbon trip what he liked best about the city, he said, “the construction site!”

 The Science Museum is located outside of downtown on the former Expo site.
 You should plan for a good half hour for the trip.
 Take the metro to Oriente station, from there it’s about a 10-minute walk.